FagnerMartinsBrack/medium-watcher/README.md

-# MediumWatcher
+# MWatcher - Notify LinkedIn/Twitter from Medium RSS Feed (hostless)

-Use Github Actions to watch your RSS Feed (tested on Medium) and post to Twitter and LinkedIn without the need for a database
+Use Github Actions to watch your RSS Feed (tested on Medium) and post to Twitter and LinkedIn (no database)

 Check the runs here: https://github.com/FagnerMartinsBrack/medium-watcher/actions